Weapons in Star Trek: Transphasic torpedo

 Transphasic torpedoes appear only once, in the Voyager series finale, "Endgame".
 They are high-yield torpedoes that are designed specifically to fight the Borg.
 The future Admiral Janeway brought them back in time in a Federation shuttlecraft and had them installed onboard Voyager in 2378.
-They are among the most powerful weapons used in the Star Trek universe; just one is capable of obliterating an entire Borg cube, a feat normally requiring an almost impossible amount of punishment using standard Federation weapons.
+They are among the most powerful weapons used in the Star Trek universe; just one is capable of obliterating an entire Borg cube.
 They work by delivering destructive subspace compression pulse explosion.
 Upon detonation the pulse is delivered in asymmetric superposition of multiple phase states.
 Since the shields can block only one subcomponent of the pulse the remaining majority is delivered to the target.
 On the top of it every torpedo has different transphasic configuration generated randomly by a dissonant feedback effect to prevent Borg or any other enemy to predict the configuration of the phase states.
-Although they did not appear in the film Nemesis, according to the non-canon Destiny book trilogy these were in fact kept by Starfleet as the weapon of last resort to be deployed to starships only when all else had failed against the Borg.
-They were the one and only thing Starfleet knew the Borg had not yet adapted to and for that reason wanted to keep this ace in the hole for as long as possible.
-Eventually, the situation became dire enough that the specifications were released to Federation and Klingon ships; the Borg eventually learned to adapt to them.
+Although they do not appear in the film Nemesis, according to the non-canon Destiny book trilogy these are kept by Starfleet as the weapon of last resort to be deployed to starships only when all else had failed against the Borg.
+Eventually, the situation becomes dire enough that the specifications are released to Federation and Klingon ships; the Borg eventually learn to adapt to them.

 Isokinetic cannon

 The Isokinetic cannon was seen in only one episode of Star Trek: Voyager, "Retrospect".
-In the episode, representatives of USS Voyager met with a weapons trader and designer known as Kovin.
-The demonstration of the weapon destroyed a target buoy composed of 10 m thick solid monotanium with a chromoelectric forcefield in one shot, coring it cleanly through.
-However, Kovin was killed before the installation of the weapon.
-Though the weapon was never known to have been removed from Voyager, it was never seen in use or referred to again.
-It is presumed that the diplomatic fallout that resulted from the circumstances surrounding Kovin's death led to the demo version being removed from Voyager and the deal to have it permanently installed being cancelled.
+In the episode, representatives of USS Voyager meet with a weapons trader and designer known as Kovin.
+The demonstration of the weapon destroys a target buoy composed of 10 m thick solid monotanium with a chromoelectric forcefield in one shot, coring it cleanly through.